HughP/MLKA/Academic-Papers/ReadMe.md

 We hold that the text input activity is important in all of these disciplines.

 ##Human-Computer Interaction
-Moving from broad categorization to more specific categorization, the taxonomy falls a bit like this: Human-Computer Interaction --> Input via Sensors --> Input target is Text --> Text Input --> Typing --> Keyboard Typing.
+Moving from broad categorization to more specific categorization, the taxonomy falls a bit like this: Human-Computer Interaction -- > Input via Sensors --> Input target is Text --> Text Input --> Typing --> Keyboard Typing.

 Some have attempted to categorize the various kinds of text input.
 One such attempt is by Poika Isokoski in his thesis [_A Minimal Device-Independent Text Input Method_](http://www.sis.uta.fi/~pi52316/g/node6.html).
 The following figure comes from section 3.1.
 ![Map of text input methods.](/Academic-Papers/images/img20.gif)

-Thistaxonomy is somewhat aged and it is perhaps clearer to think about text input in terms of which sensors are used to acomplsih the text input.
+This taxonomy is somewhat aged and it is perhaps clearer to think about text input in terms of which sensors are used to accomplish the text input.

 ![Text input Sensors](/Academic-Papers/images/Text-input-via-sensors.jpg)